 The key here is very similar to what we talked about for flash sales.
-You’ll want to make it easy for people to know why they should attend and how to register using a clear Call to Action button that links directly to your registration page.
+You’ll want to make it easy for people to know why they should attend and how to register using a clear call-to-action button that links directly to your registration page.

-In addition, you’ll want to think about the most appropriate time to promote the event.
+You’ll also want to think about the most appropriate time to promote the event.
 Generally, someone on their first visit hasn’t been “sold enough” to commit to a block of time, but people who have come back a few times are a great target.
 Similarly, you don’t want to interrupt someone who has come to accomplish a task or is in the process of making a purchase (don’t lose sight of the ultimate goal!)

-For example, we recently wanted to promote an upcoming webinar to Privy users but didn’t want to interrupt anyone who was in the process of creating a campaign from accomplishing their task.
+At Privy, we recently wanted to promote an upcoming webinar to our users but didn’t want to interrupt anyone who was in the process of creating a campaign from accomplishing their task.